saffirioandrea/saffirioandrea.github.io/_posts/2019-01-24-caravangame.md

 gdd: "https://docs.google.com/document/d/1220eIejcmK5-tDEPScvmVhmNXat5jiPufRTYkXn4VAA/edit#heading=h.qmnpiv8i8d7q"
 ---

-This project was part of a Professional Project in which student groups worked for a local game development company for building prototypes and testing game concepts.
+Caravan To The End was was developed for a local game company, which commissioned the development of a prototype for testing idea and evaluating game concepts.

+---

 ## Specifics of the project
 <!-- https://via.placeholder.com/600x600-->

-- I worked with 5 other people (3 designers, 2 programmers).
+* Team of 5.

-- Developed with Unity 2019 in 3 months.
+* Developed with Unity 2019 in 3 months.

-- The target platforms are mobile devices.
+* The target platforms are mobile devices.

-- Software used: Asepirite and Photoshop CC 2019.
+* Software used: Asepirite and Photoshop CC 2019.

-- My roles: designer and 2D artist.
+* My roles: Game Designer and 2D Artist.

+---
+## Project Objectives

+The objective of the game was delivering a complete MVP to a professional client.
+For this purpose, a team of five students worked on a concept based on client's requirements: the game was meant to be playable on mobile devices and was based on a Caravan management game similar to Oregon Trail.

+My role in this project was enstablishing the game mechanics, contributing to the documentation and creating the basic 2D art assets to deliver the game experience.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/jeR8vjmaQik" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

 ## Gameplay Overview